 Disclosing to Family and Friends

-While most friends will respect that what you have revealed was told in confidence, you need to be aware that your HIV status may end up becoming the subject of gossip among your other friends and acquaintances.
-In this situation, as in other difficult times in life, some friendships will endure and even deepen while others will fade away.
-If you have a tight-knit family or social group, or you live in a small community or a rural area, confidentiality may be harder to maintain.
-You might consider discussing with a counselor or some trusted person outside of your regular life about how to proceed.
+While most people will respect that what you have shared was told in confidence, you need to be aware that your HIV status may end up becoming the subject of gossip among other family members, friends and acquaintances.
+If you have a tight-knit family or social group or you live in a small community or a rural area, confidentiality may be harder to maintain.

 General tips to consider when disclosing to family and friends: